sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-17-primer-chapter16.md

 - the varing parameters are known as a **parameter pack**
     * there are 2 kinds of parameter packs
         + a **template parameter pack** represents zero or more template parameters
+            - but it's worth noting that although same types are given, the size of the template parameter pack keeps increasing
         + and a **function parameter pack** represents zero or more function parameters
 - we use an ellipsis (`...`) to indicate that a template or function parameter represents a pack
     * in a template parameter list